-A snorkeling boat trip typically offers a much better underwater experience than what a visit to one of the popular shore snorkeling sites does.
-Due to the diverse, sites, routes and boat captains, there is of course a large variance in snorkeling cruises.
-Snorkeling cruises offered by the dive companies typically visit the best sites.
+A snorkeling boat trip typically offers a much better underwater experience than a visit to one of the popular shore snorkeling sites does.
+Due to the diverse, sites, routes, and boat captains, there is of course a large variance in snorkeling cruises.
+Snorkeling cruises offered by dive companies typically visit the best sites.
 If conditions are windy, we recommend waiting for the weather to calm down if your stay allows for it.

 5-star rating for Snorkeling Charters and Cruises by Visit Turks and Caicos Islands

-The Turks and Caicos offers miles of pristine barrier reefs and walls, and a snorkeling boat charter can be an unforgettable way to experience them.
+he Turks and Caicos offers miles of pristine barrier reefs and walls, and a snorkeling boat charter can be an unforgettable way to experience them.

-Snorkeling cruises operating from Grace Bay, The Bight and Turtle Cove typically visit the barrier reef and sites to the north and northeast of Providenciales.
+Snorkeling cruises operating from Grace Bay, The Bight, and Turtle Cove typically visit the barrier reef and sites to the north and northeast of Providenciales.
 The travel times to these locations are usually between 10 and 30 minutes.

 Excursion duration is usually either one third, half, or full day.
-One third and half day cruises typically include drinks and snacks, and full day, lunch.
+One-third and half-day cruises typically include drinks and snacks, and full-day, lunch.

 Snorkeling charters can be similar to Island Hopping and Beach BBQ Boat Charters (which typically offer snorkeling), but the difference is the greater emphasis on snorkeling vs. simply visiting secluded beaches.